neuralsandwich/stone/README.md

 title: stone README
 template: base.html

 # stone
-Static website generator for half.systems
+Yet another static website generator.

+Used by half.systems

 # Usage
 You may define site structures within the **site.json** file.
 The file should